 AutoZone grants stock options annually.
-Currently, the annual grants are reviewed and approved by the Compensation Committee in the meeting (typically in late September or early October) at which it reviews prior year results, determines incentive payouts, and takes other compensation actions affecting the named executive officers.
+Currently, the annual grants are reviewed and approved by the Compensation Committee in the meeting (typically in late September or early October) at which it reviews prior year results, determines incentive payouts, and takes other compensation actions affecting the Named Executive Officers.
 The Compensation Committee has not delegated its authority to grant stock options; all grants are directly approved by the Compensation Committee.
-Option grant amounts are recommended to the Compensation Committee by the Chief Executive Officer, based on individual performance and the size and scope of the position held.
+Option grant amounts for the Chief Executive Officer's direct reports and other senior executives are recommended to the Compensation Committee by the Chief Executive Officer, based on individual performance and the size and scope of the position held.
 AutoZone's general policy is to limit the total option shares granted to its employees during the annual grant process to approximately one percent of common shares estimated to be outstanding at the end of that fiscal year.
 The annual grant is typically made near the beginning of the fiscal year and does not include promotional or new hire grants that may be made during the fiscal year.
 The Committee reserves the right to deviate from this policy as it deems appropriate.

-Newly promoted or hired officers may receive a grant shortly after their hire or promotion.
+Newly promoted or hired officers may receive an option grant shortly after their hire or promotion.
 As a general rule, new hire or promotional stock options are approved and effective on the date of a regularly scheduled meeting of the Compensation Committee.
 On occasion, these interim grants may be approved by unanimous written consent of the Compensation Committee.
 The grants are recommended to the Compensation Committee by the Chief Executive Officer based on individual circumstances (e.g., what may be required in order to attract a new executive).
 Internal promotional grants are prorated based on the time elapsed since the officer received a regular annual grant of stock options.